ipfs/ipfs-desktop/README.md

 ### Start your node at system startup and control it from your OS

 IPFS Desktop enables you to stop or restart your node straight from the IPFS logo menu in your OS menubar/system tray.
-For Mac and Windows users, IPFS Desktop can be also be set to launch at system startup, ensuring that your node is running whenever your computer is on.
+For Mac and Windows users, IPFS Desktop can also be set to launch at system startup, ensuring that your node is running whenever your computer is on.

 ### Quickly import files, folders, and screenshots to IPFS